deatrich/linux-home-server/linux-server.md

 <!-- at some point discuss the lack of a RTC and its effect
 on logging, etc. on SBC devices -->

-You will need to reboot the server once you have make this change.
+You will need to eventually reboot the server once you have make this change.
 If you also disable WiFi then wait until you have finished the next task.

 ~~~~ {.shell}
 // List bluetooth devices: